applicaster/developer.applicaster.com/book/ui-builder/ios/NavigatioBarPlugins.md

     pod 'NavigationBarPluginBase', :path => 'folderPath/ZappNavigationBarPlugins-iOS/NavigationBarPluginBase-Dev.podspec'
     pod 'NavigationBarPlugins', :path => 'folderPath/ZappNavigationBarPlugins-iOS/NavigationBarPlugins-Dev.podspec'
 ```
-4. This will give ability to create develompent pod of the NavigationBarPlugin
+4. This will give the ability to create a develompent pod of the NavigationBarPlugin
-5. Make sure that this test changes will not be merged to Zapp-iOS __This is only for your testing__
+5. Make sure that these test changes will not be merged to Zapp-iOS __This is only for your testing__

 ###### How to Test {#howToTest}

 1. Open UI Builder and add your navigation plugin in `navigation` section.
-2. Customize your navigation menu plugin accourding your setting and add navigation buttons.
+2. Customize your navigation menu plugin according to your settings and add navigation buttons.
 3. Copy ID of the application version of your tesing application
 4. Use ZappTool to prepare application environment.
 (How to work with Zapptool please read zapptool documentation)
 5. If your plugin has dependencies and you are using dev env for navigation plugin.
 Find in podfile of Zapp-iOS pod with your plugin dependency under `# Zaptool pods - Do not remove or change.` section.
 It will look something like `pod 'NavigationBarPlugins/MyAwesomePlugin', '~> 0.4.1'` and change it to `pod 'NavigationBarPlugins/MyAwesomePlugin', :path => 'folderPath/ZappNavigationBarPlugins-iOS/NavigationBarPlugins-Dev.podspec`.
 This will remove issue with dependecy conflicts